NuninhoSousa25/3DGS_Babylonjs_based/README.md

 - ------
 - default cube after error in loading model is not cleared when a new model is loaded after
 - Loading optimization for large 3D models
-- check behaviur with auto rotate and horizontal limitation
 - when opening the scene via shared url it takes longer, but most importantly doesnt show loading icon
 - loading model pop up - usually doent apear centered
 - GLTF culling / occlusion verification